-The course requirements are outlined on the following page: Program Info
+The Program Guideline requirements are outlined on the Program Information page.

 Candidates for a master's degree are normally required to satisfy a residency requirement of at least two semesters of full-time graduate study or the equivalent on a part-time basis.
 Each student must have a graduate advisor to direct his/her pursuit of the M.S. degree.
 With the aid of the graduate advisor, the student must choose an M.S.
 Advisory Committee and complete a Plan of Study which specifies the courses to be taken and the option, Plan I (thesis) or Plan II (non-thesis).
 In either case, Plan I or Plan II, the student is required to pass a final oral examination that covers work presented for the degree.
 These requirements are now described in detail.